noobtdbs/PersonalSpace/Readme.md

 maximum count. \
 as express gives us the access of req.body similarly multer as middleware gives us the access of req.files.

+One good thing about clodinary is if anything is not passed through cloudinary function.upload method it autometically considers it as empty string.
+For example, if coverimage is not there while registering, cloudinary autometically sets it as empty string so that no error will occur.